Ginger-Labs/claude-zendesk/README.md

 ## Status

 Pilot.
 Built quickly to learn what's actually useful before investing in a polished version.
-Feedback welcome — open an issue.
+Feedback welcome, open a PR!